Why are lessons held on consecutive days?

 What if I need to cancel because my child is sick?

 If your child is enrolled in private lessons, we will do our very best to reschedule for you, but because our sessions run consecutively, we cannot guarantee it.
-If your child is enrolled in semi-private or group lessons, we cannot reschedule, as their time is reflective of being in the group.
+If your child is enrolled in semi-private lessons, we cannot reschedule, as their time is reflective of being in the group.
 If you would like to try and make up a sick day as an upgraded private lesson, we will do our best to find a slot for you.
 That one lesson would be prorated as private, but again, we cannot guarantee the slot.
+The earlier you can let us know of a sickness, the more likely we will be able to reschedule you.

 What if it rains?

 Rain is usually more of a problem for the parents than it is for the students.
 They are already wet in the water, and we make it a fun thing.
 (I mean, when is the last time your mom let you go outside to play in the rain?)
-As long as we can still see the bottom of the pool, and there is no thunder or lightning, lessons will proceed as scheduled.
+As long as we can still see the bottom of the pool, and there is no thunder or lightning, lessons will proceed as scheduled, and are perfectly safe.

 What happens if there is thunder or lightning in the area, but there are no storm clouds?

 This is much more serious than rain.
 Even if skies look clear, when there is thunder or lighting in the area, lessons will be postponed, or if need be, canceled.
 We must wait at least 30 minutes from the last sound of thunder or lightning spotted in order to safely conduct the lesson, as recommended by the National Lightning Safety Institute.
+If we can hear it or see it, it can travel the distance to the pool.
 The immediate safety of everyone is priority over finishing a lesson.
 (Even if other parents are choosing to let their children still play in the pool.)

 What do we do if the weather calls for thunder storms during the time of my lesson?

 As we all know, the weather can change from one moment to the next.
-Our staff monitors the weather on an hourly basis.
-We will contact you at least 15-30 minutes prior to the start of your lesson as to the status.
+Our instructors monitor the weather on an ongoing basis.
+Your instructor will contact you at least 15-30 minutes prior to the start of your lesson if the weather is a factor to cancelling a lesson.

 What do we do if our lesson is canceled due to bad weather?